rclone/rclone/README.md

 [![Logo](http://rclone.org/img/rclone-120x120.png)](http://rclone.org/)

-Sync files and directories to and from
+Rclone is a command line program to sync files and directories to and from

   * Google Drive
   * Amazon S3